carbonplan/ocr-web/lib/climate-risk-explainer/faq.md

 ## 04 — Why do some buildings right next to each other have different risk scores?

-Local landscape conditions, such as the difference between trees, shrubs, and pavement, can vary significantly from one place to another, especially where development is interspersed with wildlands.
+Local landscape conditions, such as the difference between trees, shrubs, and pavement, can vary significantly from one place to another, especially where development abuts wildlands.
 While those changes can appear gradual in person, our input data average them into 30-meter pixels, which can create sharp boundaries from one pixel to another.
 Those sharp boundaries in vegetation lead to sharp boundaries in one of the data layers that the risk score depends on — the “conditional risk to potential structures” — which then affects the final risk scores.
 Because each building’s risk score is assigned based on the closest pixel, buildings that straddle these sharp boundaries can have very different risk scores.
+See [some figures](https://carbonplan.github.io/ocr/methods/fire-risk/compare-risk-rasters/) showing examples of this on our docs site.

 ## 05 — Why do some areas show decreasing risk in the future?
 Doesn’t climate change make wildfires worse?